Al-Uthmaniyya Madrasa (Jerusalem): Description

 On the ground floor, there is from north to south along the Haram side: first a tomb chamber, then a courtyard, then the "lower mosque".
-The tomb chamber has an entrance from the north side, that is from the Zuqāq Bāb al-Maṭhara, an no-exit alley.
+The tomb chamber has an entrance from the north side, that is from the Zuqāq Bāb al-Maṭhara, a no-exit alley.

 On the upper floor, above the portico there is a distinctive double-arched loggia room, with a room to the north which used to be domed.

 On the eastern façade, the loggia's arches are topped by rosettes.

 To the south of the loggia room is an assembly hall.
 All of the rooms on the upper floor were originally to be reached only through the assembly hall.

 Its roof has a small pale-turquoise dome.

 Epigraphy

 An inscription on the madrasa reads:

 In the name of God, the Merciful, the Compassionate.
 The construction of this blessed madrasa was ordered by the noble and honorable Lady Isfahan Shah Khatun, the daughter of the late Amir Mahmud, al-ʿUthmaniyya, known as khanum (may God show her His benevolence).
 She passed away in the year 840 [1436–37 CE].
 Its construction was completed at the close of the aforementioned year through the efforts of Khawaja Jamiʿ, son of Sati, from Asia Minor [al-Rūmī].